mesibo/python/README.md

 - Raspberry Pi

 ## Requirements
-Mesibo Python API is an entirely open-source real-time library which can be built and installed from source.
-Building Mesibo Python Package requires the following software installed:
+Mesibo Python API is an entirely open-source real-time library that can be built and installed from source.
+Building the Mesibo Python Package requires the following software installed:

 **1. Python 3 (3.4.x or newer preferred) / Python 2 (2.7.x or newer preferred)**

-Install the development packages for Python : `python` and `python-dev` Make sure that the Python package `setuptools` is installed before continuing.
+Install the development packages for Python: `python` and `python-dev` Make sure that the Python package `setuptools` is installed before continuing.

 #### Debian/Ubuntu